NECC Participates in the William D. Ford Federal Direct Student Loan Program Administered by the U.S. Department of Education and NECC.

 Direct Subsidized Loan

 The Direct Subsidized Loan is offered to students who demonstrate financial eligibility according to federal regulations.
 The Federal Government pays the interest while the student is enrolled in at least 6 credits.
 Therefore, no interest accrues while the student remains enrolled in 6 credits or more.
-The 2016-2017 year interest rate for the Subsidized Loan is 3.76%, fixed for the life of the loan.
+The 2021-2022 year interest rate for the Subsidized Loan is 3.73 percent, fixed for the life of the loan.

 If you are a first time borrower (never taken out a Direct Loan OR have a zero balance on a previous Federal Stafford/Direct Loan) on or after July 1, 2013 there is a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.